CHAPTER VIII. ADJUNCT Faculty Responsibilities

 (Included since 1978; modified 1998 and 2006)

-Arranging office hours may be awkward for adjunct faculty members, but efforts should be made to provide time for consulation with students outside of scheduled class time.
+Arranging office hours may be awkward for adjunct faculty members, but efforts should be made to provide time for consultation with students outside of scheduled class time.
 Each division provides space for such consultations, and adjunct faculty members are urged to take advantage of this provision.
 Regular times, usually just before or after class, should be announced to the class and maintained conscientiously, aiming for a frequency of two times per week to be available to meet with students outside of class.

 8.11.
 ONLINE EVALUATIONS